-This award was created to honor an outstanding Rotary Foundation alumnus whose career and activities illustrate the impact of the Foundation's programs on his or her service to humanity.
-Nominees must have demonstrated the social benefits of the Foundation's programs through extraordinary service activities and professional achievement, distinction in their profession or vocation, and sustainable service affecting the international community.
+This award honors outstanding Rotary alumni whose career and activities illustrate the impact of Rotary's programs on his or her service to humanity.
+Nominees must have demonstrated the social benefits of Rotary through extraordinary service activities and professional achievement, distinction in their profession or vocation, and sustainable service affecting the international community.